-You have the unique opportunity to do much better than this, and here’s one simple way.
-Nearly 80% of full time workers have access to something called a “defined contribution plan”.
-In the US, this usually is a company-sponsored 401(k) account.
+You have the unique opportunity to do much better than this.
+Here’s one simple way: Nearly 80% of full time workers have access to something called a “defined contribution plan.”
+And here in the US that usually means a company-sponsored 401(k) account.

-Now, assuming an annual market return of 7%, a 22 year old who starts out making $45,500 and gets a 3% annual raise can have $1 million at age 57 if they elect to invest 10% of their income in an index fund.
+Now, assuming an annual market return of 7%, a 22 year old who starts out making $45,500 and gets a 3% annual raise can have $1 million at age 57 if they elect to invest 10% of their income.
+Let me show you what that looks like.

-Using the standard safe withdrawal rate of 4%, at age 57 this nut would generate an inflation-adjusted $40,000 a year in passive income.
-For the rest of their lives.
+And at age 57 if you use the standard safe withdrawal rate of 4% you can generate an inflation-adjusted $40,000 a year in passive income from this.
+For the rest of your life.
 Not bad, right?

 Key takeaway: At a minimum invest 10% of your income.

-The marketing propaganda from the real estate industry has always centered on a house is an investment, and this is reflected in the fact that 65% of millennials think, “Buying a home is the best long-term investment a person can make.”
-Let’s take a closer look at that.
+The marketing propaganda from the real estate industry has always called a house an investment, and this is reflected in the fact that 65% of millennials think, “Buying a home is the best long-term investment a person can make.”
+But let’s take a closer look at that.

-Over the same time period, the inflation-adjusted return of the stock market was 6.27%.
-This means if you invested the same $5,000 in an index fund it’d be worth $8 million.
+Over the same time period the inflation-adjusted return of the stock market was 6.27%.
+That means if you invested the same $5,000 it’d be worth $8 million.